bradsec/autobrew/README.md

 Bash shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using Homebrew (https://brew.sh) package manager.
 Ideal for new MacOS installations to save time finding and installing individual packages.

+**Requirements**

+Homebrew does require Xcode command line tools.
+Use the command below from a terminal window to install.

+`xcode-select --install`

 **Usage Method 1: Quick one-liner install**

 Use the curl command shown below (this will install the default packages/applications listed in script):